folio-org/mod-mosaic/README.md

 ## Introduction

-This module provides a functionality to ingegrate with Mosaic ordering system.
+This module provides a functionality to integrate with Mosaic ordering system.

 ## Additional Information
 ### Issue tracker